Fintech / Transaction

 Impact

-Improved user satisfaction and completion rates while reducing errors and operational overhead.
+Improved user satisfaction by 22% and completion rates by 60% while reducing errors and operational overhead.

 Transfer experiences remained fragmented across tools